Woman, 4 children killed in fire in UP's Kushinagar; CM announces ex-gratia of Rs 4 lakh | Law-Order

 - India

-A woman and four of her children were killed in a blaze in Kushinagar district of Uttar Pradesh on Wednesday, police said.
+A 30-year-old differently-abled woman and four of her children were killed in a blaze in Kushinagar district of Uttar Pradesh on Wednesday, police said.

 Three more people, including two members of the family, sustained burn injuries in the incident that occurred in the afternoon and were hospitalised, they said.

-The three people who suffered burn injuries are being treated at a district hospital and their condition is stated to be stable, Ranjan said, adding that the district administration is providing all possible help to the victims.
+The three are being treated at a district hospital and their condition is stated to be stable, Ranjan said, adding that the district administration is providing all possible help to the victims.

 Meanwhile, Adityanath has directed officials to ensure proper treatment of the injured and hoped for their speedy recovery.
 He has also asked the officials to expedite the relief work, the release said.